 While watching Combat Dealers, Series 3, Episode 5, on the Discovery Channel here in the UK, dealer Bruce Crompton purchases a Blitzkrieg Dartboard.
 Bruce restores old military and combat equipment and sells the restored items on, mainly to collectors and to the film industry.
 Bruce, a canny Londoner, always looks out for unusual and rare items and the dartboard caught his eye.
 Bruce obviously knows his military market because he paid £300.00 for this rare example.

-The dartboard is a standard London Clock Dartboard on one side with a colour combination of natural, red and dark blue.
+The dartboard is two-sided.
+A standard London Clock Dartboard features on one side with a natural, red and dark blue colour.
 The other is different, a game featuring warships, planes, artillery guns and more.

-The Blitzkrieg Dartboard isn’t just a standard dartboard with different painted segments, although you could be forgiven if you think it was.
-The playing surface is the same dimensions of a standard board and has 20 segmented areas as per a standard board, but turned 9°.
+The Blitzkrieg Bombardment Dartboard isn’t just a standard dartboard with different painted segments, although you could be forgiven if you think it was.
+The playing surface is the same dimensions as a standard board and has 20 segmented areas as per a standard board but turned 9°.